Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ![Picture to illustrate the point](https://i.imgur.com/v7UuDWp.png)

-#### 4. Edit the index.php file with your php reverse shell code and preview the template to start the reverse shell
+#### 4. Replace the index.php file code with your php reverse shell code and preview the template to start the reverse shell

 ![Steps to get the rev shell](https://i.imgur.com/eKwsouA.png)